 Returns whether operand starts with prefix p.

-String substitute(String s, String r, String p)
+String substitute(String r, String p)

 Returns operand with all substrings matching the Java regular expression r substituted by p.

 String substring(Integer s)

 Returns the substring of the operand from s (inclusive) to the end of operand. operand is returned in case of any problem, e.g., s exceeding the valid index range.